The College of St. Scholastica

 NSG 2222 - Recipient of Care Across the Lifespan I: Individuals

 Introduces the student to individuals across the lifespan from a nursing perspective.
 Focused concepts include; growth and development, functional ability, and genetics/genomics.
 Students will perform developmental and functional health assessments on healthy individuals in community settings as well as apply all three concepts to selected exemplars.

-Focuses on the individual’s response to health and illness challenges across the lifespan in clinical, classroom and laboratory settings.
+Focuses on the individual’s response to health and illness challenges across the lifespan.
 Concepts covered are metabolic changes, fluid and electrolytes, acid base balance, gas exchange, perfusion, tissue integrity, nutrition, elimination, infection, and safe medication administration.
 Students will apply principles of therapeutic communication, physical assessment, safe nursing skills and interventions utilizing current evidence-based practice and information technologies.
 This course is a total of 6 credits; 3 credits of classroom/ theory, 2 credits of skills/ simulation lab and 1 credit of clinical.